-Typically, guidance publications include a 'full guidance' document that includes background information, rationale, sections devoted to each specific aspect of the guidance, the guidance development methodology, and additional information.
+Typically, guidance publications comprise a 'full guidance' that includes background information, rationale, sections devoted to each specific aspect of the guidance, the guidance development methodology, and additional information.
 Diagrams and photographs to illustrate specific concepts and tools to aid implementation of the guidance may also be included.
 The guidance includes recommendations and, in some cases, further advice on how to carry out the recommendations.

-Full guidance documents are typically A4 size and may be printed for distribution or provided online as a pdf document suitable for printing by end-users.
+The full guidance may be presented as a website-based resource and/or provided online as a pdf document suitable for printing by end-users.